chalmerj/comp410-MinixBenchmarkSuite/README.md

 7. At the boot menu, press the `2` key to boot the custom kernel.
 8. `cd` back to the benchmark directory
 9. Run ./test.sh ([See Below](#test.sh))
-10. At the prompt, enter then name of the test run.
+10. At the prompt, enter the name of the test run.
 The name should reflect the variables being tested, and is provided your benefit to keep track of test report files. (e.g. `MAX_nr_sched_queues`)
 11. Let the test run complete.
 (Time will depend on the power of your system)
 12. The test program will create a `.csv` file (e.g. `MAX_nr_sched_queues-172657-111011.csv`) with the name of the test run, time and date.
 Save this file somewhere off the Minix system for further review.
 13. Rinse and repeat.